jshparksh/LightNorm/README.md

-# FlexBlock
+# LightNorm

-This repository contains source code execution of the FlexBlock's simulation.
+This repository contains source code execution of the LightNorm's simulation.

 # Features